ministryofjustice/laa-crime-equinity-historical-data-frontend/README.md

 ## Running the application

 ### Dependencies
-The app will requires:
+The app requires:
-* redis - session store and token caching
+* redis - session store and token caching (optional - use REDIS_ENABLED=true in .env to enable usage)
 * gotenberg - PDF generator

 ### Running the application dependencies